Isaac25silva/Ball_detect-DNN/scripts/readme.md

+# scripts to convert and crop images

 The python script "scrip_conv_format.py" is to change the format Nubots YAML to format CSV to trainned the images in a tensorflow or to crop the images to could be use in a classify.

 The images can crop using the python script crop_image

-#Dependences
+## Dependences

 numpy
 opencv
 pandas

-#Convert format Nubots YAML to CSV
+## Convert format Nubots YAML to CSV

 The file YAML, should be in the same folder of script.